 The picture is intentionally repetitive, which makes it seem longer than it actually is.
-It’s also shot in an intentionally amateurish way on an iPhone that frequently adjusts focus, annoyingly reminding us of the level of care that went into these proceedings.
+It's also shot in an intentionally amateurish way on an iPhone that frequently adjusts focus, annoyingly reminding us of the level of care that went into these proceedings.
 However, the fact that the picture is often ugly and monotonous is apt.
-This is a movie, like many of his previous movies, about the shitty results of unchecked capitalism and unthinking nationalism.
-It's a not-all-that-dirty little morality play.
+This is a movie, like Jude's previous films, about the shitty results of unchecked capitalism and unthinking nationalism.
+It's a not-all-that-dirty little morality play, and an effective one.

 A Transylvanian bailiff tries to reconcile her place in an ever more maddening and intolerant world in Radu Jude’s stinging indictment of nationalism and neoliberalism.